-I love a great entrepreneurial story, but I especially love when it involves leaving behind a very successful career to pursue a genuine passion.
-In Sam’s case, he worked on Wall Street for 13 years before his passion for blogging (and doing other projects on his own) pushed him to want to leave his job (in addition to feeling burned out).
+I love a great entrepreneurial story, but I especially love when it involves leaving behind a successful career to pursue a genuine passion.

-Even better, his blog has been a massive success (his writing is very interesting, especially if you’re into personal finance), and I think it still has room to grow.
+Even better, his blog has been a massive success, with plenty of room to grow.

-Hi Eric, thanks for the kind words.
-Congrats to your new site launch!
-My journey began in 1999 when I joined Goldman Sachs in the Equities department in NYC.
-It was a dream come true given I got hooked on trading stocks my junior year of college.
+My journey began in 1999 when I joined Goldman Sachs in the equities department in New York City.
+It was a dream come true given I had been hooked on trading stocks since my junior year of college.
 Working on Wall Street was intense.
-The industry pushes you to your limits in terms of endurance, patience and problem solving abilities.
-Something was always happening somewhere in the world.
+The industry pushes you to your limits of endurance, patience, and problem solving.

-Finance is a very cyclical business as anybody whose been investing over the past 20 years can attest.
+Finance is a cyclical business, as anybody who has been investing over the past 20 years can attest.
 When the markets are booming, everybody feels wonderful because clients are making money, your firm is making money, and you’re making money.
-It’s when downturns happen where suddenly everybody asks, “What have you done for me lately?”
-Losing money and dealing with short fuses is not a fun time.
+It’s when downturns happen that suddenly everybody asks, “What have you done for me lately?”

-What has been your greatest success (or successes) so far with your online business?
+What has been your greatest success so far with your online business?

-The first reason is that I publicly stated my goal to generate $200,000 a year in passive income five years after leaving my job.
-The main reason is that I feel guilty for not maximizing opportunity and working hard every day because there are millions of people around the world who would kill for the opportunity.
+One reason is that I publicly stated my goal to generate $200,000 a year in passive income five years after leaving my job.
+The main reason, though, is that I feel guilty for not maximizing opportunity and working hard every day, because millions of people around the world would kill for the opportunity.
 Growing up in developing countries really puts a number on you because you see so much poverty and suffering.
 America is almost like a cake walk compared to so many other places.
 I don’t want to take my luck for granted.

 I believe in small wins to keep motivation and hope alive.

 We all know that the odds are against us in everything we do, so to encourage myself and others to continue I created the Yakezie Challenge.
-The Yakezie Challenge is predicated on the Alexa Ranking system.
-If a blogger can get to 200,000 or below within 6 months and develop a great rapport with at least 25 other bloggers in the network, they succeed!
-What’s happened is that far more bloggers have succeeded and kept on going as a result.
+It’s predicated on the Alexa ranking system.
+If a blogger can get to 200,000 or below within six months and develop a great rapport with at least 25 other bloggers in the network, they succeed!
+What’s happened is that far more bloggers have succeeded and kept going as a result.

-I’m very proud to have started something to help motivate people to become better bloggers.
-Many have gone off to become full-time bloggers, work less hours, spend more time with their family, and travel because of the Challenge.
+I’m proud to have started something to help motivate people to become better bloggers.
+Many have gone off to become full-time bloggers, work fewer hours, spend more time with their family, and travel because of the challenge.

-I never thought I’d break 100,000 pageviews a month until I did one day a couple years ago.
-I then thought there was no way I would break 250,000 pageviews a month, and then it happened in early 2013.
+I never thought I’d break 100,000 pageviews a month until I did.
+I then thought there was no way I would break 250,000 pageviews a month, and then it happened.
 Now I’m thinking how could Financial Samurai possibly get to 500,000 a month, and I’m only 40,000 pageviews away now.
-I fully expect the traffic to ebb and flow with the year, but perhaps maybe, my main site will continue to grow.

-You’ve done a fair amount of writing regarding how to break free of a traditional job, including how to engineer your own layoff (a topic on which you wrote a book).
+You’ve done a fair amount of writing on how to break free of a traditional job, including how to engineer your own layoff (a topic for which you wrote a book).
 What are a few mistakes people typically make when they are trying to leave a job and venture into self-employment?

 The biggest mistake I see is people quitting their jobs and leaving tons of money on the table.